aimhubio/aim/docs/source/guides/integrations/basic_aim_tensorflow_event_conversion.md

 The conversion logic categorizes your hierarchy into one of `group`, `run` and `context` categories where.
-- group: Is a directory which has one or more run directories inside of it.
+- group: Is a directory which has one or more run directories inside it.
-- run: Is a directory which has either event files inside of it or another directory which has event file inside of it.
+- run: Is a directory which has either event files inside it or another directory which has event file inside it.
-- context: Is a directory inside of run directory which has an event file inside of it
+- context: Is a directory inside of run directory which has an event file inside it

-Conversion process will scan and derermine `run` directories for your hierarchy and will create a distinct run for each of them.
+Conversion process will scan and determine `run` directories for your hierarchy and will create a distinct run for each of them.

 From the hierarchy example above you can see that the following event files